New Year's resolutions can be a family affair. Here are some group pledges that can make 2017 your clan's best year ever.

 Resolution No. 6: Find an outside activity for the family

 By outside, we’re talking about an activity that will take you out of the house.
-Unless you have serious air quality issues in your area, spending time in the great outdoors is a proven way to improve both your physical and mental health.
+Unless you have serious air quality issues in your area, spending time outdoors is a proven way to improve both your physical and mental health.

 - Skiing, snowshoeing or sledding